akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The basket shifted all by itself on Beatrice's lap.

 The woman laughed.
-“Silly, I thought I heard a goose for a moment.
+“Silly, I thought I heard a real goose for a moment.
 Yes, girls a goose; a great white thing.
 Caused a commotion, chased the clerks.
 Imagine that—a goose chase in the king’s hall!”

 The girls giggled.